dantls/python-streamlit-bar-chart-race/README.md

 </h1>

-# :pushpin: Tabela de conteúdos
+# :pushpin: Table of contents
 <!--ts-->
    * [About](#About)
    * [Project Preview](#preview)